Q & A

 Once welcomed into the home the welfare of the children is carefully monitored by the authorities through weekly reports (which take a lot of time for the Bethesda staff to prepare) and regular visits.
 Following a surprise visit in 2019 the inspectors judged the Bethesda home to be the best in the district!

 A committee of representatives of the children meets weekly to discuss ideas and issues that are collected from all the children.
 They are encouraged to maintain contact with their family and they can return if the authorities judge the situation to have improved enough.
+For example, in May 2026, Bethesda staff travelled 2,500km across India to arrange for five children to be safely reunited with their families.

 Culture and infrastructure to allow for more fostering or adoption to families does not seem to be present in south India at the moment, we can pray that the situation moves towards this.
 For now the Bethesda home represents the best chance these children have for a happy, healthy, supported, loving environment - and this judged by the Indian government authorities, which is not aligned with Christianity.